hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 Disciple: When was it that he said this to you?

-Swamiji: (Pointing to the Sâdhus of the Math) Didn't you hear from them?
+Swamiji: (Pointing to the Sādhus of the Math) Didn't you hear from them?
 It was at the Cossipur garden.

 Disciple: I see.
-It was on this occasion, I suppose, that the split took place between Shri Ramakrishna's Sannyâsin and householder disciples regarding the privilege of serving him?
+It was on this occasion, I suppose, that the split took place between Shri Ramakrishna's Sannyāsin and householder disciples regarding the privilege of serving him?

 Swamiji: Yes, but not exactly a "split" — it was only a